 - From the Event Specifications options, choose the event specs you would like to include.
 Event specifications help you identify the event names and required attributes to track in your installation.
 These specifications will be applied to incoming events.

 Take some time to think about what data is most valuable to you and which specifications seem most appropriate for your use case.
-Note that you also have the option of creating custom event specifications, check out the Tealium documentation to learn more.
+Custom event specifications are also available.

 - The next dialogue advances to the Get Code step.
-This displays the data source key and installation code.
 The base code and event tracking code provided here serve as your installation guide.
 Download the provided PDF if you wish to share these instructions with your team.
+Select Save & Continue once finished.

-- Once saved, you will now be able to view your saved source as well as add or remove event specs.
+- You will now be able to view your saved source as well as add or remove event specs.

 From the detailed data source view you can perform the following actions: